mit-crpg/OpenMOC/docs/source/usersguide/input.rst

     moderator.setNumRings(2)
     moderator.setNumSectors(16)

-Again, the pin cell materials are illustrated on the left below, while the flat source regions are displayed on the right with 2 rings now present in the moderator.
+Again, the pin cell materials are illustrated below on the left, while the flat source regions are displayed on the right with 2 rings now present in the moderator.

 .. _figure_pin_cell_fsrs_moderator_rings: